practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/06 - stack-oriented languages/Factor/README.md

 with big help from Google AI in lots of iterations, just shows it.
 There's a lot of imperative and functional tinkering going on from my point of view with for example:

 - heavily using the _locals_ vocabulary with _::_, _let_ and _:>_ for new lexical variables,
-- an extra word _masterloop-rec_ next to the initializing _masterloop_
+- an extra word _masterloop-rec_ as the recursive part of the initializing _masterloop_

 <br/>